-The intent of this document is to provide the requirements and divisions of responsibility, beyond those defined in the "Interface Control Document for Accelerator and Hall D" [1], for the interfaces between Hall D and the Accelerator System Groups to also include Accelerator Operations.
+The intent of this document is to provide the requirements and divisions of responsibility for the interfaces between Hall D and the Accelerator Operations, Research and Development and Engineering Divisions, hereafter referred to as Accelerator Systems Groups.

 2. System Roles